Dennis Franchione: 2003–2006 seasons

 Upon being hired by Texas A&M, Franchione brought the majority of his coaching staff with him to College Station for the 2003 season.
 Franchione signed a contract that was set to pay him a yearly salary of $1.7 million through 2010.
 The Aggies finished the 2003 season with a 4–8 record, including a nationally televised 77–0 loss to Oklahoma, the worst loss in A&M's history.
 The season also marked the first losing season for the Aggies in 21 years.

 In the 2004 season, Franchione attempted the rebuilding process as the team improved to a 7–5 record, and a 5–3 record in conference play, including a 35–34 overtime loss to unranked Baylor at Waco, ending a 13-game winning streak the Aggies had with Baylor and a 32–25 overtime win over the then #25 Texas Tech at Kyle Field, snapping a three-game skid to the Red Raiders.
 The Aggies ended up advancing to the Cotton Bowl Classic to play #17 Tennessee, but lost 38–7.
 Following the bowl game, A&M officials extended Franchione's contract through 2012 and raised his salary to $2 million.
 In June 2005, prior to the 2005 season, Franchione donated $1 million to the A&M athletic department.
-The donation went toward the construction of an indoor practice facility, which is now located adjacent to Kyle Field.
+The donation went toward the construction of an indoor practice facility, which was located adjacent to Kyle Field.
+It has since been replaced with a new facility.

 In the 2005 season, Franchione's Aggies, who were ranked 17th in the preseason AP Poll, regressed to a 5–6 record.
 The 2005 Aggie defense ranked 107th nationally (out of 119 Division I NCAA teams) and allowed 443.8 yards per game.
 This prompted Franchione to dismiss defensive coordinator Carl Torbush.
 Franchione then hired former Western Michigan head coach Gary Darnell to replace Torbush.

 In the 2006 season, the Aggies again rebounded under Franchione, posting a 9–3 regular season record that included Franchione's first win over rival Texas.
 The 9–3 record also marked the most wins for A&M since 1998.
 However, in that season's Oklahoma game, which ESPN's College GameDay visited, Franchione was criticized by fans for making a field goal call with 3:28 left in the game.
 The 18th-ranked Sooners ended up defeating the 21st-ranked Aggies, 17–16.
 In the postseason, the Aggies faced 20th-ranked California in the Holiday Bowl and lost 45–10.